Spain is a country that loves to party, and there are plenty of festivals and events each year that cater to having fun.

-Due to Spain’s enthusiastic party culture, music festivals held throughout the year are extremely popular.
+Due to Spain’s vibrant party culture, music festivals held throughout the year are extremely popular.
 Check out Bilbao BKK Live or Monegros, both held sometime in July.

 One of Spain’s most famous festivals is La Tomatina, also known as the tomato throwing festival.

-Each year on a Wednesday towards the end of August, thousands of locals and tourists gather in Buñol (in Valencia) to take part in a friendly battle throwing over-ripe tomatoes at each other.
+Each year on a Wednesday towards the end of August, thousands of locals and tourists gather in Buñol (in Valencia) to participate in a friendly battle throwing over-ripe tomatoes at each other.

-The fight is messy and sloppy yet extremely unique and lots of fun.
+The fight is messy and sloppy yet extraordinarily unique and lots of fun.

-If you happen to be in Spain during one of these festivals or events, you’ll surely have the time of your life.
+If you happen to be in Spain during one of these festivals or events, you’ll indeed have the time of your life.